Hooks

 Using this option is discouraged for the following reasons:

-• If you do not run this query in a transaction, and an error occurs, you may end up with some rows deleted and some not deleted.
+destroymethod normally executes a single query.
+If this option is enabled, an extraSELECTquery, as well as an extraDELETEquery for each row returned by the select will be executed. - If you do not run this query in a transaction, and an error occurs, you may end up with some rows deleted and some not deleted.

-• This option will not work if you only define the association on the model that owns the foreign key.
+paranoidmode. - This option will not work if you only define the association on the model that owns the foreign key.
 You need to define the reverse association as well.

 This option is considered legacy.
 We highly recommend using your database's triggers and notification system if you need to be notified of database changes.